Identifying and Coping with Drought-Related Stress on your Farm or Ranch

 Recognizing the common signs of stress can help families respond in positive ways.
 In turn this can help empower them to find peace in the midst of the stressful situation rather than the stressful situation slowly taking their happiness, appetite, or any of the many other facets of mental, physical and emotional health.
 When we proactively face our challenges each day, we will become stronger and better able to face other difficult circumstances that life will inevitably throw our way.
 By focusing on our strengths and partnering with our community supports, we can take steps to grow ourselves and our families.

-Read More to learn what you can do to identify and manage stress as well as sources of community support you can turn to.
+Learn what you can do to identify and manage stress and find sources of community support you can turn to.

 Keeping Lines of Communication Open During the Drought